 She admits most of the men she saw felt “emasculated” in their relationship and used sex as a way to feel more empowered.

 Speaking about her own past, Gwyneth told news.com.au that she never wanted to get into the sex industry but after being the victim of a horrific gang rape at 18, she “kind of changed my opinion about myself”.

 Describing herself as a “good country girl” who was naive when she started out, Gwyneth first began stripping before she made the switch to sex work.

 “It was totally surreal.
-Once you’ve been paid for sex once, you can’t take that back,” she tells the publication.
+Once you’ve been paid for sex once, you can’t take that back,” she told the publication.

 During her career, the blonde reveals she saw a lot of men who struggled with the idea of masculinity and explains a lot of her time was spent talking to her clients.

-“A lot of the time the grip is they don’t know what it is to be a man anymore,” she says.
+“A lot of the time the grip is they don’t know what it is to be a man anymore,” she said.
 “They’ve lost their way.
 That’s what I’ve seen in my clients.”

 Now Gywneth is trained in neuro-linguistic programming which helps people with personal development and published her book 10,000 Men and Counting in 2014.